aaronhackney/wx-react/README.md

 As a learning tool, I put each of these in their own directory trees and each tree has it's own node/yarn workspace and package.json config.
 The root workspace installs all of the dependencies for both the backend workspace and the frontend workspace.

 ## Custom configuration
+### Backend
 The express server will make API calls to the ambient weather API and will need the .env file to contain the needed settings:
 In the ./backend/ folder, rename the `.env.sample` file to `.env` and replace the variables in the file with your settings.
+### Frontend
+The react server will need to know the backend hostname and port.
+In the ./frontend/ folder, rename the `.env.sample` file to `.env` and replace the variables in the file with your settings.

 ## Node module installation:
 In the root of the directory just run